onepub-dev/dcli/README.md

     'tail tmp/text.txt'.run

     // Lets do a word count capturing stdout,
-    // stderr will still be written to the console
+    // stderr will will be swallowed.
     'wc tmp.second.txt'.forEach((line) => print('Captured $line'));

     // lets tail a non existent file and see stderr.